hpfxd/csgopresence/README.md

 # csgopresence
 Discord rich presence with CS:GO

+## ABANDONED
+This project is currently abandoned.
+Most of it doesn't even work.
+I won't be providing any support for it.

 ## Instructions
 - Download a release from [the releases page](https://github.com/hpyef/csgopresence/releases)
 - Install [nodejs](https://nodejs.org/en/download/)